-16 See Amplifications 5.2 and 5.4 of the Code.
+17 See Amplifications 5.2 and 5.4 of the Code.

-17 Amplification 1.2 of the Code.
+18 Amplification 1.2 of the Code.

-- 7.27.
-It is stressed that these questions are designed to encourage members to think about all of the relevant issues and circumstances that they might take into account in determining whether conduct is unethical. - 7.28.
-While the principles of the Code are applied to Members universally, what is viewed as unethical conduct will sometimes depend on particular cultural and geographical circumstances; what is considered unethical in one country or for one culture might not be considered to be unethical in another where commercial and other practices may differ.
-It does not follow, however, that something will be deemed to be ethical simply because it is widely accepted practice in the country in which a Member works. - 7.29.
-If Members think their own judgement might be clouded it can be helpful to try and reassess the situation from a more neutral perspective by seeking advice from a trusted colleague. - 7.30.
-Members can also seek advice from their employers' ethics or professionalism committee (if they have one), or contact the IFoA's Professional Support Service.18
+- Is the conduct widely unacceptable socially, commercially or professionally? - 7.27 It is stressed that these questions are designed to encourage members to think about all of the relevant issues and circumstances that they might take into account in determining whether conduct is unethical. - 7.28 While the principles of the Code are applied to Members universally, what is viewed as unethical conduct will sometimes depend on particular cultural and geographical circumstances; what is considered unethical in one country or for one culture might not be considered to be unethical in another where commercial and other practices may differ.
+It does not follow, however, that something will be deemed to be ethical simply because it is widely accepted practice in the country in which a Member works. - 7.29 If Members think their own judgement might be clouded it can be helpful to try and reassess the situation from a more neutral perspective by seeking advice from a trusted colleague. - 7.30 Members can also seek advice from their employers' ethics or professionalism committee (if they have one), or contact the IFoA's Professional Support Service.19